-“They often involve the contact centre and their response to failure demand generated by other parts of the organisation, with many having workarounds to meet your customers’ needs within the limitations of your processes systems.”
+“They often involve the contact centre and its response to failure demand generated by other parts of the organization, with many having workarounds to meet their customers’ needs within the limitations of their processes systems.”

 However, in key moments of truth, are workarounds good enough?
-Instead we need to be confident in either preventing the initial failure demand or using that friction provide service that blows the customer’s socks off, proactively turning around a negative situation.
+Instead, you need to be confident in either preventing the initial failure demand or using that friction to provide service that blows the customer’s socks off, proactively turning around a negative situation.

 For Amy Scott’s advice on excelling at certain customer touchpoints, read our article: Seven Top Tips for Service Design

-Customer touchpoints are the moments in which customers interact with your brand, whether that’s a physical conversation or a simple browsing experience.
+Customer touchpoints are the moments at which customers interact with your brand, whether that’s a physical conversation or a simple browsing experience.

 These touchpoints can be identified by listing all places, channels and times that customers can interact with the business, from the initial contact to a lifetime relationship.
 This can be made easier by using personas.

-At each touchpoint, we want to ensure that we are hitting our key customer promises and commitments, so we provide customers with the service they expect, i.e. hitting those values that attracted them into becoming a customer in the first place.
+At each touchpoint, you want to ensure that you are hitting your key customer promises and commitments, so you provide customers with the service they expect, i.e. hitting those values that attracted them into becoming a customer in the first place.

 However, you may find up to 100 touchpoints, so filter out the most important and use that to form a customer journey map, from which you can draw many key insights.

-Also, remember that not all touchpoints will be within our control, but that doesn’t mean that we cannot influence them, so they better reflect who we are as a brand.
+Also, remember that not all touchpoints will be within your control, but that doesn’t mean that you cannot influence them so they better reflect who you are as a brand.